-Open seasonally during the summer, the exhibit features native butterflies and their host and nectar plants.
+Open annually in July, the exhibit features native butterflies and their host and nectar plants.
 Visitors can expect to encounter the wonder of butterflies in all stages of life, from egg to adult butterfly.
 Host plants such as tulip poplar and passionflower vine serve as great caterpillar watching stations, and nectar plants like lantana and butterfly weed provide awesome opportunities to watch these pollinators in action.

 From there, you can hop on over to the Pollinator Garden, where you will find not only butterflies but honey bees, hummingbirds and other important pollinators at work.
 Both gardens showcase plants that grow well in the Georgia climate, providing the opportunity to check out what might work in your own backyard!